minutebase/ember-can/README.md

 ember install ember-can
 ```

-After installation you need to update your app.js or app.ts file by adding the following import:
+After installation you will need to add the following import to your app.js or app.ts:

 ```js
 import { extendResolver } from 'ember-can';
 ```